bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 php -S 127.0.0.1:8080 var/www/index.php
 ```

-As the [context](/manuals/1.0/en/application.html#context) changes so does the behaviour of the application.
+As the [context](/manuals/1.0/en/application.html#context) changes, so does the behaviour of the application.
 Let's try it.

 ```php?start_inline
 $context = 'app';           // JSON Application (Minimal)
 $context = 'prod-hal-app';  // HAL application for production
 ```

-For each context php code that builds up the application is produced and saved in `var/tmp/`.
+For each context PHP code that builds up the application is produced and saved in `var/tmp/`.
 These files are not normally needed, but you can use it to check how your application object is created.
 Using the `diff` command you can check which dependencies have changed across contexts.

 ```bash
 diff -q var/tmp/app/ var/tmp/prod-hal-app/